Augusta, Ontario: South Augusta

 South Augusta, Ontario, refers to an area along County Road 26, in Augusta Township, near Bethel Road.
 The community was, at its height in the late 1800s and early 1900s, with a few small businesses and farms then operating there.
 South Augusta was home to a schoolhouse, cheese factory, tannery, temperance hall, grocery store, post office, two churches, and a cemetery.
 Many residents made a living through farming, and hop and lime kilns were popular in the community.
 Today, South Augusta is a residential community.

 South Augusta had its first schoolhouse constructed in the late 1700s, when settlers first arrived in the area; the building was made of log and was replaced in 1820 by a stone building built upon land donated by the Read family.
 South Augusta around this time officially became its own school section, with the school being titled S.S. #30 Read's School.
 This school section was a union section with the neighbouring township of Elizabethtown.
 In 1877, the building was replaced by another stone structure with a frame bell tower and brick chimney.
 After the school closed, the building was abandoned for year before being turned into a private residence, as it remains today.

 The first church built in South Augusta was built in 1878, and served as a church for both South Augusta and the neighbouring community of Bethel.
 This church was called Bethel United Church and is still occasionally used today.
 Originally, this church was a Methodist church.
 The church is a brick church with Gothic-style windows, and in 1958, an addition was added to the back.
 The second church in South Augusta was known as St. George's Anglican Church, which was constructed in 1887.
 The building is made of cut stone, and features a square tower with a belfry and a basement; the windows are made of stained glass.
 Prior to these churches, it is said in reports from the early nineteenth century that a stone church may have been present in the community in 1811.
-According to some local history books such as "the History of Leeds and Grenville" by one Thad Leavitt, locals attempted to build a church themselves during this time, however the walls fell before the church was completed, and it was never established.
+According to some local history books such as "the History of Leeds and Grenville" by one Thaddeus W. H. Leavitt, locals attempted to build a church themselves during this time, however the walls fell before the church was completed, and it was never established.